-Up until a few weeks ago, 2007 was the earliest I could find Diana Nyad claiming to be the first woman to swim around Manhattan (see The Score, 21 June 2007).
+Up until a few weeks ago, 2007 was the earliest I’d found Diana Nyad claiming to be the first woman to swim around Manhattan (see The Score, 21 June 2007).
 I assumed, then, that Nyad waited for her six predecessors to pass away before leapfrogging to the front.
 The last-living of those six swimmers, Diane Struble, died in 2006.

 The timeline as it stands now: